Mark-Kramer/Seizure-Waves/README.md

 The folder `data` contains example human microelectrode array data, and data files output from the analysis and simulation procedures.

 See the README file in each directory for more details.

+This material is based upon work supported by the National Science Foundation under Grant Number 1451384.